oroinc/documentation/user_guide_marketing_tools/magento/rfm_user/index.rst

 .. image:: /admin_guide/img/rfm/rfm_report-topcustomers_sgmnt.png
+   :alt: Use the apply segment in the filters

 .. image:: /admin_guide/img/rfm/rfm_report-topcustomers_sgmnt2.png
+   :alt: The “top customers” list

 For more details about reports and their creation, please see the :ref:`Reports <user-guide-reports>` topic.